adrianwit/dstransfer/README.md

  - postgresql
  - aerospike
  - bigquery
+ - mongodb
+ - casandra
+ - dynamodb
+ - firebase
- - mongo
+ - firestore

 ## Transfer mode
  - **insert**  use only INSERT INTO statement (suitable as append)
- - **persist** determine which record needs to be updated or inserted
+ - **persist** determine which record needs to be updated or inserted(slower option)